-I travelled to the national parks of Botswana and Zimbabwe with my OM-D E-M1 Mark II and 17mm F1.2 in my bag.
-The first impression of these incredible nature reserves was an unique feeling of arriving to a prehistorian landscape with wild animals wondering around and dominating the atmosphere by their movement.
-I had a chance to get to know and photograph the people who worked around these animals, protecting them from anti poaching and making sure the tourism has respectful effect on the surrounding nature.
+I travelled to the national parks of Botswana and Zimbabwe with my OM-D E-M1 Mark II and M.Zuiko Digital ED 17mm F1.2 PRO in my bag.
+The first impression of these incredible nature reserves was an unique feeling of arriving to a prehistoric landscape with wild animals wandering around and dominating the atmosphere by their movement.
+I had a chance to get to know and photograph the people who worked around these animals, protecting them from anti-poaching and making sure tourism has a respectful effect on the surrounding nature.

 We woke up in the rhythm of the nature.
-In the documentation I have followed the locals doing their work in the earliest and latest hours.
-My gear was perfect for moving lightly from place to place, and the 17 mm lens let me use it for successful portraits anywhere and in any light condition.
-I could whether choose it to be wide or intimate detailed shots in the direct sun light or darkness.
+In the documentation, I have followed the locals doing their work in the earliest and latest hours.
+My gear was perfect for moving lightly from place to place, and the 17mm F1.2 PRO lens let me create successful portraits anywhere and in any light condition.
+I could use it to create wide or intimate detailed shots in direct sunlight or darkness.

-I witnessed a strong dedication from the guides, workers, volunteers and villagers to protect and maintain their homeland’s biodiversity.
-We shared many talks of social issues and politics, but most of all, the immense silence around us which brought deep appreciation towards the nature and animals around us.
+I witnessed a strong dedication from the guides, workers, volunteers and villagers to protect and maintain their homeland's biodiversity.
+We shared many conversations of social issues and politics, but most of all, the immense silence around us gave us a deep appreciation of nature and the animals that surround us.